Shoalhaven Riverwatch

 On a cold and wet March day, students from Nowra High School took part in a school excursion to Numbaa Island.

 Once on the Island, the students were shown the bank restoration work undertaken by Riverwatch over the years as well as information about the local fish given by Riverwatch's fishing expert.
-A trip up Broughton Creek completed the excursion. |

 20 Year 8 students from Nowra Christian School undertook a school excursion along the riverbank at Mavromattes Reserve off Riverview Road.
 The excursion included the purpose of groynes near the wharf and advantages of mangrove plantings along the foreshore.
 The students were able to see recent bank slumping after the floods in 2020 and the reasons why mangroves can act as a buffer.